1953 Flint–Beecher tornado

-On Monday, June 8, 1953, an exceptionally violent tornado struck the north side of Flint, Michigan and the northern suburb of Beecher, causing catastrophic damage and hundreds of casualties.
+During the evening hours of Monday, June 8, 1953, an exceptionally large and violent tornado struck the north side of Flint, Michigan and the northern suburb of Beecher, causing catastrophic damage and hundreds of casualties.
 Rated as an F5 on the Fujita Scale, the tornado touched down in Genesee County, Michigan, at 8:30 p.m.
-(01:30 UTC) and continued on a 18.6 mi, causing 116 fatalities, 844 injuries and an estimated $19 million (1953 USD) in damage.
+EST (01:30 UTC) and continued on a 18.6 mi, causing 116 fatalities, 844 injuries and an estimated $19 million (1953 USD) in damage.

 This was the deadliest tornado in Michigan history and the 10th deadliest in United States history.
 Most of the casualties and damage occurred in the unincorporated community of Beecher.
 The tornado was one of eight tornadoes that touched down the same day in eastern lower Michigan and northwest Ohio.
 It was also part of the larger Flint–Worcester tornado outbreak that began over Nebraska and Iowa, before moving east across the upper Great Lakes states and Ontario, and on to New York and New England causing more deadly tornadoes.
-This is often noted as the last single tornado to exact a triple-digit death toll in the United States until the 2011 Joplin tornado.

-Event
+Meteorological synopsis

 Just prior to the tornado touching down eyewitness accounts recalled that an approaching thunderstorm with several intense lightning strikes turned the northwest sky a dark "black-yellow-green" color.
 The US Weather Bureau (predecessor of today's National Weather Service) observations that evening recorded a temperature of 78 °F with a dew point of 71 °F and a barometric pressure reading that fell to 28.89 inHg.
 Surface map analysis showed a frontal system associated with a strong low pressure moving west across lower Michigan.
-At 7:30pm (00:30 UTC) the Weather Bureau's Severe Storms Unit issued a Severe Weather Bulletin alerting of the threat of hazardous weather for southeast lower Michigan.
+At 7:30 p.m.
+(00:30 UTC) the Weather Bureau's Severe Storms Unit issued a Severe Weather Bulletin alerting of the threat of hazardous weather for southeast lower Michigan.